 An Ensemble based Enhancer prediction method

 In contrast to previous approaches to enhancer annotations (many of which use only histone modification and chromatin accessibility data \cite{22373907}), we proposed an ensemble method to accurately pinpoint active enhancers.
 It combines large-scale STARR-seq experimental data with computational predictions based on pattern recognitions of histone marks (Figure S 1-3).
 Here we developed two pipelines CASPER and ESCAPE for each of them.
-Eventually we combined these two method to get a high quality enhancer list called ESCAPE.
+Eventually, we combined these two method to get a high-quality enhancer list called ESCAPE.

-Enhancer prediction Pipeline based on ChromAtin Shape PattErn Recognizer (CASPER)
+Enhancer prediction pipeline based on ChromAtin Shape PattErn Recognizer (CASPER)

 We developed a framework to impute enhancer regions across the genome through aggregated signals of epigenetic features.
 The unprecedented large number of massively parallel reporter assays (MPRA) has demonstrated that regulatory regions are generally depleted of histone proteins while regions around it tends to contain histone proteins with certain post-translational modifications.
-This characteristic is revealed in many ChIP-Seq experiments as enriched peak-trough-peak (double peak) signal at the distal regulatory regions for many activating histone marks.
+This characteristic is revealed in many ChIP-seq experiments as enriched peak-trough-peak (double peak) signal at the distal regulatory regions for many activating histone marks.
 A supervised machine-learning model is well suited to identify this pattern.

-For each histone modification, we aggregated the ChIP-Seq signals around STARR-seq identified peak regions in the S2 cell-line of fly.
+For each histone modification, we aggregated the ChIP-seq signals around STARR-seq identified peak regions in the S2 cell-line of fly.
 The two maxima in each region is aligned, interpolated and smoothened before averaged to generate meta profile.
 An additional flipping step was applied to maintain the asymmetry of the two maxima since it might be associated with the directionality of transcription.
 The meta profile is then used to scan the whole genome to find matched patterns through a shape-matching filter.
 A 10-fold cross validation is performed to assess the accuracy of prediction through this method.
-In predicting active STARR-Seq peaks, H3K27ac is the most accurate feature for predicting active regulatory regions (AUROC=0.92).
+In predicting active STARR-seq peaks, H3K27ac is the most accurate feature for predicting active regulatory regions (AUROC=0.92).
 Other features including H3K4me1, H3K4me2 also achieved high performance.